Flepsz/portfolio/README.md

-# Back-End and Admin Dashboard in Process..;
+# Back-End and Admin Dashboard in Development...
 ## Tech
 - tRPC
 - Prisma